 Where additional controlled ventilation is required it is preferable to provide this by means of hidden vents.
-Discreet vents inserted in the head, meeting rail or sides of the window should be used rather than adding prominent trickle vents.
-Prominent trickle vents or cutting ventilators through glass will not be acceptable where the surrounding fenestration context generally does not incorporate these features.
+Prominent trickle vents or cutting ventilators through glass will not be acceptable.
 See Historic Environment Scotland's Short Guide for Homeowners: Sash and Case Windows.